JayBauer/StaticSiteBuildProcess/README.md

 - [Advanced Variables](https://github.com/jonathantneal/postcss-advanced-variables): Lets you use Sass-like variables, but also comes with conditionals and iterators.
 - [Define Function](https://www.npmjs.com/package/postcss-define-function): Enables Sass-like functions, to the best of it's ability.
 - [Autoprefixer](https://github.com/postcss/autoprefixer): Automatically applies vendor prefixes to all properties when necessary.
 Also removes outdated vendor-prefixes.

+### Grid
+- [Lost](http://lostgrid.org/): Lost grid system.
+Super modular and flexible.
+Has the "FlexBox" version enabled by default.

 ### Utilities
 - [Font Magician](https://github.com/jonathantneal/postcss-font-magician): Literally does everything you could ever want for @font-faces.
 Check the site for options, you're gonna need them customized for every project.